beatobongco/webdev-microexamples/README.md

-## Web dev microtalks
+## Webdev microsamples

-Learn bite-sized lessons flask and web development in Python by reading through code!
+Learn bite-sized lessons about flask and web development in Python by reading through tiny working snippets of code!